OUR MISSION STATEMENT

 Deborah Rose is a lifelong writer, photographer, poet and award-winning journalist.
 She brings with her 30 years of community journalism, as well as customer service and public relations experience.
 Deborah, a native of New Milford, Connecticut, is editor, writer and photographer for the Town of New Milford’s tourism and community website, www.NewMilfordNow.org, through which she also coordinates and promotes economic- and tourist-based activities and special projects.
 She was appointed New Milford Poet Laureate in 2022.
 Deborah is committed to helping those in need, with a particular interest in senior citizens and those facing health challenges, and possesses extensive experience in support group development and facilitation, caregiving, Hospice and end-of-life planning and care.
 She is involved with several other nonprofits, including the Foundation 4 Orphans, the Sherman Chamber Ensemble and Kent News, Inc., and is a Hospice volunteer.
 She holds a B.A. and M.A. in English, and minored in psychology.

-Meet our team of junior volunteers
+Meet our volunteers

 Addison